 Shanda Batchelor - Program Manager & Director of Rock and Roll Forever

 Shanda is a mother of three who has enjoyed many different aspects of theatre for as long as she can remember.
 Watching children grow through the stage and all it has to offer is a very rewarding experience.
 She opened Winter Springs Performing Arts in February of 2006 with 30 students and now has the pleasure of watching over 100 students within WSPA's programs grow and learn.
 It's not all about acting and singing.
 It's about confidence, teamwork, respect, dedication and a love of the arts.

-Noel Marie- Head of Theater, Acting Instructor, Director of Elf Jr. and A Christmas Carol
+Noel Marie- Head of Theater, Acting Instructor, Director

 At the age of 7, Noel-Marie began her love of the performing while singing in the Rutger's Children's Choir in New Jersey.
 Her interest and experience in the arts blossomed since as she started performing in numerous musicals and professional theatrical productions throughout her childhood.
 At the beginning of her career, Noel-Marie studied Opera at the College of Santa Fe, New Mexico and Musical Theater performance at the American Musical & Dramatic Academy in New York City.
 By the time Noel-Marie graduated, she was already packing for her first National Tour.